EGI-Federation/documentation/content/en/about/contributing/style/_index.md

 - Files must end with an empty line, containing only a Line Feed character (`\n`)
-- Shell examples should include a prompt (`$` or `>`) in front of commands, to make it easy to understand which is the command, and which is the output
+- Shell examples should include a prompt (`$` or `>`) in front of commands, to make it easy to understand which is the command and which is the output
 - Long commands in shell examples should be broken into multiple lines, using a trailing backslash character (`\`) on each line that continues on the next
 - Never break command output in shell examples to multiple lines, instead use